OWASP/owasp-mastg/Document/0x06d-Testing-Data-Storage.md

 * Plain files

-#### Black-box Testing
+#### Dynamic Testing

-Install and use the App as it is intended.
+A way to identify if sensitive information like credentials and keys are stored insecurely and without leveraging the native functions from iOS is to analyse the app data directory.
 It is important to trigger as much app functionality as possbile before the data is analysed, as the app might only store system credentials as specific functionality is triggered by the user.
-Afterwards check the following items:
+A static analysis can then be performed for the data dump based on generic keywords and app specifc data.
+Identify how the application stores data locally on the iOS device.

+Steps :

+1. Proceed to trigger functionality that stores potential sensitive data.
+2. Connect to the iOS device and browse to the following directory (this is applicable to iOS version 8.0 and higher): `/var/mobile/Containers/Data/Application/$APP_ID/`
+3. Perform a grep command of the data that you have stored, such as: `grep -irn "USERID"`.
+4. If the sensitive data is being stored in plaintext, it fails this test.

+Manual dynamic analysis such as debugging can also be leveraged to verify how specific system credentials are stored and processed on the device.
+As this approach is more time consuming and is likely conducted manually, it might be only feasible for specific use cases.

--- TODO [Further develop section on black-box testing of "Testing for Sensitive Data Disclosure in Local Storage"] --
+-- TODO [Add content on Dynamic Testing of "Testing Local Data Storage "] --

-#### White-box Testing
+#### Static Testing

+Ideally sensitive information should not be stored on the device at all.
+If there is a requirement to store sensitive information on the device itself, several functions/API calls are available to protect the data on IOS devices by using for example the Keychain.

+During the static analysis it should be checked if sensitive data is stored permanently on the device.
+The following frameworks and functions should be checked when handling sensitive data.

 ##### CoreData/SQLite Databases